japalbornoz/Windows-Server-Labs/Project-02-AD-Users-and-Computers/README.md

 # Project 02: Active Directory Users and Computers Testing (SIGMA Lab)
+*User and computer account management, OU structure, and permissions testing.*

 This project demonstrates how to create, manage, and test user and computer accounts in Active Directory.
 It focuses on identity management, group membership, and file access permissions within a domain environment.